developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/api/printing/index.md

 ### requestState(<span class="text-info">ARRAY</span> listOfParameters)
 **Requests printer state with a list of parameters**.
 Works asynchronously and uses the callback to check the result.
-Returns hash with status and parameters as keys. **NOTE: On the Windows Mobile / Windows CE platform, this method does not work in the case of a Bluetooth and USB connection.
+Returns hash with status and parameters as keys. **NOTE: On the Windows Mobile platform, this method does not work in the case of a Bluetooth and USB connection.

 ####Parameters
 <ul><li>listOfParameters : <span class='text-info'>ARRAY</span><p>List of parameters for request from printer device. </p></li><ul><li><i>Object</i> : <span class='text-info'>STRING</span><p>Parameter name - see constants with PRINTER_STATE_... </p></li></ul><li>callback : <span class='text-info'>CallBackHandler</span></li></ul>